 Pre-writing activities involve reading, experimenting, data collection and the formulation of a thesis.
 These activities differ depending on type of text and on discipline.
 Here, we list some so-called invention techniques, which can be useful to students embarking on essay assignments, for instance.

-Invention techniques are strategies used to generate ideas for written assignments (or for oral presentations).
+Invention techniques are strategies used to generate ideas for written assignments (as well as for oral presentations).
 Which technique(s) to use depends on the task at hand and also on the writer.
-For students who are required to come up with their own essay topic, as well as for writers struggling with how to approach a topic, these techniques can be of great use.
-It is important to remember, however, that all invention techniques do not suit all writers or all kinds of writing, and also that it may take some practice to master them.
+For students who are required to come up with their own essay topic, as well as for writers struggling with how to approach a topic, invention techniques can be of great help.
+However, it is important to remember that all invention techniques do not suit all writers or all kinds of writing, and also that it may take some practice to master them.

-A few common invention techniques are listed below.
+We list some common invention techniques below.
 There are many websites, as well as YouTube clips devoted to such techniques.

 Brainstorming can be done individually or, perhaps even better, in groups.
 During a brainstorming session, all ideas that come to mind are written down with no attention given to structure or relevance.
 After the brainstorming, useful ideas can be identified and structured.